Roskilde Cathedral: Chapel of the Magi (Christian I's chapel)

 The burials of Christian I and Queen Dorothea are marked with a pair of simple stones, as the chapel itself was to be considered their sepulchral monument, while the sepulchral monuments of Christian III and Frederick II dominate the lower floor.
 Christian III's alabaster, Rouge Belge and Noir Belge monument was created 1574–75 by Antwerpian sculptor Cornelis Floris.
 When the sculptor died in October 1575, the monument was more or less complete, lacking only its weapons and inscriptions, which were to be added by the herald Jan Baptist Guidetty.
 In fact, they were never added, and when the Spanish sacked Antwerp in November 1576, the monument was held until the widow of Cornelis Floris paid a ransom.
 The widow then sent word to the Danish court, requesting that the monument be retrieved and her contribution covered, which was not done until 1578.
 When the monument arrived in Elsinore, two local stonemasons set to work completing the monument, and in the summer of 1580 it was finally placed in the chapel.

 Frederick II's monument, crafted from the same materials, was built 1594–1598 by the Flemish sculptor Gert van Egen, who was a pupil of Cornelis Floris and was a resident of Elsinore.
 Both monuments are empty, however, as the coffins have been buried below the floor of the chapel.
 King John was also supposed to have been buried in the chapel, but in his later years, he and his wife enjoyed living in Næsbyhoved Castle near Odense so much, that he expressed a preference to be buried in the town's Franciscan cathedral.
 However, the bishop and canons in Roskilde claimed that the King had determined that he was to be buried in Roskilde.
 The King's widow, Christina of Saxony, sent a letter to Pope Leo X asking for assistance, and in his reply, the Pope stated that a man's last wish must always be followed, and the King was therefore buried in Odense.

 The chapel's vaults and walls are richly decorated with frescos, dating from the 1460s when the chapel was created by Christian I and his wife.
 Once whitewashed over, they were rediscovered in 1826.
 The arms of the King and Queen decorate the chapel's east wall.

-The upper floor is currently used as a museum, displaying various artifacts such as old coloured stained glass windows and giving a thorough walkthrough of the history of the cathedral.
+The upper floor is currently used as a museum, displaying various artifacts such as old coloured stained glass windows and presenting the history of the cathedral.